PatrickJODonnell/SpaceXPipeline/README.md

     </ul>
     <li>upload_to_s3 task</li>
     <ul>
-        <li>This task uses the boto3 library to upload the .parquet files and their folder structure to the connected AWS 3 Bucket.</li>
+        <li>This task uses the boto3 library to upload the .parquet files and their folder structure to the connected AWS S3 Bucket.</li>
     </ul>
     <li>AWS Glue Job</li>
     <ul>
-        <li>Once the data has been uploaded to S3, the AWS Glue job works with the AWS Glue Crawler to transfer the yearly data from the S3 bucket to the AWS RDS MySQL Database.</li>
+        <li>Once the data has been uploaded to S3, the AWS Glue job works with the AWS Glue Crawler to transfer the yearly data from the S3 Bucket to the AWS RDS MySQL Database.</li>
     </ul>
 <ol>
 </div>